The Jewel of the Nile: Reception

 While The Jewel of the Nile grossed almost as much as its predecessor, the film was much less successful critically and effectively killed the franchise.

 Critics felt the film was loaded with numerous plot holes and that it lacked the first film's original charm.
 The New York Times opened its review by writing, "There's nothing in The Jewel of the Nile that wasn't funnier or more fanciful in Romancing the Stone."
 Roger Ebert agreed that "... it is not quite the equal of Romancing the Stone," but praised the interplay between Douglas and Turner.
 "It seems clear," he wrote, "that they like each other and are having fun during the parade of ludicrous situations in the movie, and their chemistry is sometimes more entertaining than the contrivances of the plot."

 Colin Greenland reviewed The Jewel of the Nile for White Dwarf #77, and stated that "The Jewel of the Nile is the sequel to Romancing the Stone, another adventure fantasy with just the right pinch of preposterousness.
 Against all odds, this is a sequel as enjoyable and endearing as the original."

-The Jewel of the Nile holds a rating of 48% on Rotten Tomatoes based on 27 reviews.
+The Jewel of the Nile holds a rating of 50% on Rotten Tomatoes based on 28 reviews.
 The critical consensus reads: "The sense of romantic spark has waned and the prevalence of stereotypes has grown in Jewel of the Nile, although there is still plenty of swooning action for fans of the first adventure."
+Metacritic, which uses a weighted average, assigned the a score of 53 out of 100, based on 11 critics, indicating "mixed or average" reviews.

 Then-U.S. President Ronald Reagan viewed this film at Camp David in January 1986.

 The film opened December 11, 1985 on 1,106 screens in the United States and Canada and grossed $6,645,455 in its opening 3-day weekend, placing second behind Rocky IV with $7.2 million, and $8,024,640 in its first 5 days.
 It went on to gross $76 million in the United States and Canada and $20 million overseas, for a worldwide total of $96 million.